sakan811/Fine-tuned-Performance-RNN-to-generate-classical-music/README.md

 Before getting to this model, there were many trials and errors involved to find the best value for early-stop, L1, LR, drop-out rate, and RL and HPL's weights for the model.

-The lower-bound and upper-bound for CLR were set based on the rule recommended by the "Cyclical Learning Rates for Training Neural Networks" research by Leslie N. Smith that said we could find the best learning rate range for CLR by finding the maximum LR that made the model converge and set the minimum LR to be 1/3 or 1/4 of the maximum LR.
+The lower-bound and upper-bound for CLR were set based on the rules recommended by the "Cyclical Learning Rates for Training Neural Networks" research by Leslie N. Smith.
+There are 2 rules from the research, but for this model, I used the rule that said we could find the best learning rate range for CLR by finding the maximum LR that made the model converge and set the minimum LR to be 1/3 or 1/4 of the maximum LR.

 The research also suggested about finding the right step size for CLR, which was the 2 - 10 times of the number of iterations of an epoch.